Michael A. Hall Park Pollinator and Rain Garden

 Partner: Town of Windsor

-The Micheal A. Hall Park Pollinator Garden and Rain Garden were installed in late 2023 by the Town of Windsor as part of a larger detention basin project taking place in the park.
+The Micheal A. Hall Park Pollinator Garden and Rain Garden was installed in early 2024 by the Town of Windsor as part of a larger detention basin project taking place in the park.
 The pollinator garden was designed by Landscape Architect, April Owens, with the intention of using California native plants to create a thriving habitat for our local pollinators.
 The Town of Windsor is committed to creating drought tolerant living landscapes that promote both water conservation and biodiversity in our environment.
 We hope this garden inspires residents to apply similar functional and beautiful designs in their own home yards and gardens.

 The Michael A. Hall Park Pollinator Garden features 100% California Native Plants.
 Key plants include Narrow Leaf and Showy Milkweed to support the Monarchs, California Fuchsia which attracts hummingbirds, and Groundcover Buckwheat which the Bees can’t get enough of.
 The garden is irrigated by a drip irrigation system, resulting in maximized water efficiency.